-I am running for the Board of the International Association of Cryptologic Research, and this is my extended candidates statement.
+I am running for the position of President of the International Association for Cryptologic Research for 2020-2023, and this is my extended candidates statement.

-I have been working on security and cryptography for about 20 years, initially focusing on applications of cryptography to real world problems, and more recently on cryptanalysis and algorithms for stream ciphers.
-I have implemented a hybrid RSA/DES encryption and digital signature package, have done work on authentication infrastructures using PGP, and am the author of the PGP Moose which uses PGP to authenticate postings to moderated newsgroups.
+I have been working on security and cryptography for about 30 years, initially focusing on applications of cryptography to real world problems, and more recently on cryptanalysis and algorithms for stream ciphers.
+While working for Qualcomm on mobile phone security standards, I successfully cryptanalyzed two widely deployed algorithms and worked on their replacements.

 The reason I participate like this is because I feel that it is appropriate to give back time and effort to organisations which are useful in my own life.
-I have significant financial and management experience, having started software companies and I find that helping organisations to grow and better service their members is something which both is useful and I can do.
-As my career moves towards mathematical cryptography and away from computer security, I look towards the IACR for my personal development, and therefore as a forum to invest my effort towards improvement for myself and the community.
+I have significant financial and management experience, having started software companies, and I find that helping organisations to grow and better service their members is something which both is useful and that I can do.

 If you have comments, please send them to email@example.comGreg Rose (firstname.lastname@example.org)